top of page

 1. Stop Orders from the JHB City Council:

-your expense, and you would be liable for legal costs.
+If you've chosen to build without having the plans approved, a building inspector is entitled to enter your property and order construction to stop immediately.
+He could obtain a court order for the structure to be demolished, at your expense, and you would be liable for legal costs.
 In serious cases, you could be fined or sent to prison.

 2. Hand-over of Approved Plans on sale of the House: